The BahamasOfficial Name: Commonwealth of The Bahamas

 Ambulance service is available on the major islands, but is limited in more remote locations.
 The endemic traffic congestion on New Providence Island may also impede a quick response.
 Service is likely to be extremely slow in the event of a major emergency or disaster.

 Good information on vaccinations and other health precautions can be found via the CDC website or The Bahamas Ministry of Health page.
 For information about outbreaks of infectious diseases abroad, consult the World Health Organization (WHO) website.
 The WHO website also contains additional health information for travelers, including detailed country-specific health information.
+The Bahamas had an outbreak of dengue fever in 2011 with 10 reported deaths and 1,000 reported cases of individuals with dengue fever symptoms.
+For additional information regarding Dengue fever in the Bahamas, please visit The Bahamas Ministry of Health website.

 Travel & Transportation